JangHyun1994/technical-writing.gitlab/.gitlab/issue_templates/tw-milestone-plan.md

 - [ ] ~"group::database" - `Link to board or filter`
 - [ ] ~"group::sharding" - `Link to board or filter`

+## Other events and team efforts this milestone

+- `Link to events and team efforts (hackathons, team KRs).`
+- `Link to events and team efforts (hackathons, team KRs).`

 /assign @gl-docsteam
 /label ~"Technical Writing" ~"tw-plan"